 Psychology is often considered a “hub” discipline because its theories and findings are central to the work of many other fields of study.
-It has implications for the work of biologists, educators, economists, engineers, computer scientists, ethicists, and lawyers.
-It has implications for the organization of businesses, for marketers, political scientists, and architects.
-Psychology also raises questions that go to the heart of philosophical and theological inquiry.
+It has implications for the work of biologists, educators, economists, engineers, computer scientists, ethicists and lawyers.
+It has implications for the organization of business, for marketers, political scientists, and architects.
+It raises questions that go to the heart of philosophical and theological inquiry.

 - form and manage relationships

 - respond to and transform social settings

 - attend, perceive, think, learn, feel and reason

 - understand the causes of psychopathology and its treatment

 - develop within families and schools, develop resilience and age successfully